erickbytes/lofipython/content/blog/first-impressions-and-key-concepts-of-the-django-python-web-framework.rst

 **apps.get_model()**

-You can import your models directly, or use this handy convenience function to retrieve it directly.
+You can import your models at the top of your code or use this handy convenience function to retrieve it directly.

 **model_to_dict()**

-This is another function django provides for converting a model object class to a Python dictionary.
+This is another function Django provides for converting a model object class to a Python dictionary.
-Once a model is in this format, you can pass it to a django form's "initial" argument to easily auto-populate a form.
+Once a model is in dictionary format, you can pass it to a django form's "initial" argument to easily auto-populate a form.

 **request.GET()**

 Django has its own request objects.
-You can pass a raw query string to httpresponseredirect.
+You can pass a raw query string to HttpResponseRedirect.
-In the view of the target page, you can use this function to get the querystring value by passing its key.
+Then, in the view of the target page, you can use this function to get the querystring value by passing its key.

 **render() and contexts**